 Similarly, Amazon was originally just an online book seller, and while Bezos always had the vision of being the “everything store”, I also doubt he could have foreseen everything it has become today.

 Things change.
 It’s inevitable.
 The market is dynamic and conditions are always shifting.
 So don’t worry if over time your vision changes as well.

 You Don’t Have to Know the “How”

 Some visions are simple, like the one here at Possible Promise Financial.
-My only aim is to get out there and help people to be more successful and experience greater abundance in their lives and businesses.
+My only aim is to get out there and help businesses to be more successful.
 There’s nothing too complicated in that.

 Other visions can be more far-reaching though, such as Netflix’s vision to become an online streaming service, or Amazon’s vision to be the “everything store”.

 Sometimes you might not know how exactly you can bring your vision about.
 Thats OK.
 Don’t weigh it down with practical step-by-step goals for now.
 They will come later.

 Most visionaries have no idea how their vision will come about right from the start.
 Think of Thomas Edison inventing the lightbulb, or the Wright brothers inventing the airplane.
 They knew what they wanted, but not how it could actually happen, or even really if it was actually possible.